jfm-data/jfm-data.github.io/_posts/2022-03-29-GOT-explains-crypto.md

 As Varys says, a very small man can cast a very large shadow.
 Now there seems to be no shortage of men or fiat currency helping to make that shadow for crypto as big as possible.
 There are billions of advertising dollars being spent from the fee-sucking and regulated crypto exchanges to promote the "asset class" more than their actual services.

-The amount of money they seem to have at their disposal for telling you that you should be investing may be a signal to stay out.
+The amount of money they seem to have at their disposal to tell you that you should be investing may be a signal to stay out.
 But the undoubtedly low point is an A-list Hollywood actor shilling by associating "investing" in an unproductive asset with only theoretical-practical value, with the world's greatest explorers who've gone where no man has gone before.
 But he's entirely wrong.
 Buying into the perception of power/value is a place where every person has been in the history of humanity.